-It should be noted that SLOMFP submitted hundreds of pages of testimony and exhibits in this proceeding concerning safety-related technical, operational, and license renewal issues overseen by the NRC.
+144 It should be noted that SLOMFP submitted hundreds of pages of testimony and exhibits in this proceeding concerning safety-related technical, operational, and license renewal issues overseen by the NRC.
 (See Ex.
 SLOMFP-01; SLOMFP-02; Ex.
 SLOMFP-06; Ex.
 SLOMFP-07; Ex.
 SLOMFP-28; and Ex.
 SLOMFP-29.)
 While this proceeding is scoped to consider the potential costs of NRC's conditions of license renewal (see Scoping Memo at 8-9), SLOMFP's underlying testimony often focuses almost exclusively on nuclear safety issues to be overseen by the NRC, with little to no information on the associated potential costs.

-On a related note, we find party proposals that assert DCPP extended operations are cost-effective to be materially incomplete or inconclusive, and further highlight the uncertainty of costs presented in this proceeding.
-For example, CGNP's use of FERC Form 1 reports and PG&E's original forecast in this case excludes a wide range of historical costs directly attributable to DCPP that were collected from ratepayers.
-440145 CUE's calculation of the "significant value" of DCPP extended operations relies on inputs into the Commission's ACC.
-As noted by TURN, the ACC is used "to determine the primary benefits of distributed energy resources across Commission proceedings,"141146 and any expansion of the ACC to value large-scale transmission connected generation would transform the limited purpose of this tool.
-The purpose and design of the ACC tool was not a focus of this proceeding, and any expansion of its use would benefit from broader party participation.
+this case excludes a wide range of historical costs directly attributable to DCPP that were collected from ratepayers.
+145 CUE's calculation of the "significant value" of DCPP extended operations relies on inputs into the Commission's ACC.
+As noted by TURN, the ACC is used "to determine the primary benefits of distributed energy resources across Commission proceedings,"146 and any expansion of the ACC to value large-scale transmission connected generation would transform the limited purpose of this tool.147 The purpose and design of the ACC tool was not a focus of this proceeding, and any expansion of its use would benefit from broader party participation.
 Lastly, it is undisputed that: (1) PG&E's May 2023 DCPP forecast cost testimony in this proceeding excludes various cost categories associated with DCPP's extended operation, including cost categories that would typically be presented as part of PG&E's GRC; and (2) the CEC's cost forecast of continued Diablo Canyon operations, as presented in its Draft Cost Comparison Report, is based on PG&E's testimony in this proceeding, and therefore similarly omits costs associated with DCPP extended operations.
-SBUA's cost-effectiveness evaluation is also based on PG&E's May 2023 cost forecast.
-443148 Absent a complete and transparent accounting of all
+SBUA's cost-effectiveness evaluation is also based on PG&E's May 2023 cost forecast.148 Absent a complete and transparent accounting of all DCPP extended operation costs, it is not possible for the Commission to determine at this time whether DCPP extended operations are cost-effective.